CHCAA-EDUX/Programming-for-the-Humanities-E21/CURRICULUM.md

 Functions are bundles of organized and reusable code that run when called and require data and parameter (in most cases) that are used to control how a program's code executes.
 This lesson teaches modular programming focusing on the use of functions.
 In modular programming, we split code into seperate parts (i.e., modules) that are stored in seperate source files and can be reused across your projects.

 #### Coding Café: Version Control ####

+Version control with git is an invaluable tool for every coder, extending it with online repositories and social coding through GitHub completes the toolbox.

 ##### Reading #####